 The Nanking cherry is a fast-growing species that sets fruit within two years.
 Without pruning, a Nanking bush cherry tree can reach heights of 15 feet (4.5 m.), but the spreading growth habits of the Nanking cherry allow it to grow as a shrub or planted closely and trimmed into a hedge.
 It’s an early spring bloomer producing attractive pink buds that turn white as they flower.

 Are Nanking Cherries Edible?

 Harvested fruit can be eaten fresh or preserved for later consumption.
-Because of their smaller size, pitting can be a bit more time consuming than with other types of cherries.
+Due to their smaller size, pitting can be a bit more time consuming than with other types of cherries.

 Nanking Bush Cherry Care

 Plant Nanking cherry trees in a sunny location.
 They prefer a loamy soil, but can be grown in many soil types as long as drainage is adequate.
 Bush cherries are tolerant of windy conditions and can be planted as a windbreak.

 Once established, growing bush cherries doesn’t require much maintenance.
 They tend to be short lived, but last 50 years or more with proper care.
 Few insects or diseases have been reported.